Trevor Larnach Player Props: Twins vs. White Sox

-After hitting .242 with two doubles, a home run, seven walks and five RBI in his past 10 games, Trevor Larnach and the Minnesota Twins face the Chicago White Sox (who will hand the ball to Michael Kopech) at 7:10 PM ET on Tuesday.
+On Wednesday, Trevor Larnach (.226 batting average in his past 10 games, with two doubles, a home run, eight walks and six RBI) and the Minnesota Twins play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 7:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Royals.
+In his previous game he had a hitless performance (0-for-2 with an RBI) against the White Sox.

 Trevor Larnach Game Info & Props vs. the White Sox